-Rhythm Pattern Clip It Cards are fun rhythm activities for elementary music.
-See how to use them in your classroom and pick up your FREE set.
+Rhythm Pattern Clip Cards are fun rhythm activities for elementary music.
+Learn how to use them as assessments and get your FREE classroom set.

-Rhythm Clip It Cards are perfect for the next step to practice and cement learning.
-And we have a FREE set for you.
+Rhythm Clip Cards are perfect for the next step to practice and cement learning.
+And we have a FREE set for you below.

 What’s in this post?
 Click to open the Table of Contents

 Kids love to use manipulatives.
 And rhythm clip cards help make practice and learning to read rhythms fun.
 Clip cards usually have 3-5 different rhythm patterns printed on each card.
 Students clip the rhythm they hear with a clothespin.

 How to Use Clip Cards as Teacher-Led Whole Class Activities

 Materials: Each student will need their own identical rhythm card and one clothespin.